Reduce Food Waste: 10 Tips |

 Individuals can also decrease food waste by enhancing their understanding of the “sell by” and “use by” dates.
 The “sell by” date refers to the amount of time a grocery store can display a product on its shelves.
 It is not a signifier of the item’s safety or quality.

 The “use by” date refers to peak quality.
 When a product extends beyond its date, it may still be good for consumption, but the flavor may change.
 Infant formula is an example of an edible item that becomes unsafe after surpassing the “use by” date.

 Consumers can also decrease landfill waste by composting food scraps.
 Individuals may build a compost pile on their property or keep a small container in their home for weekly collections by local organizations.
 Residents can place almost all organic waste in their compost bins, returning excess nutrients to the soil for regrowth.

 Where to Start

 Urban regions can decrease food waste by engaging in individual scrap repurposing and reuse methods.
 Some cities are also utilizing smart technology, tracking consumption levels, and decreasing overproduction.
 Individuals can help reduce waste by offering their household consumption information to conservation programs.

 People can also volunteer for waste recovery organizations, turning scraps into meals for underserved community members.
 Educating members of your household about food waste reduction methods also increases the sustainability of your home.
 Over time, small reduction efforts can significantly decrease resource exploitation and improve environmental conditions.

-To give you a better idea of how widespread the problem of food waste is globally, here is a chart of worldwide food waste per country, The food wasted globally each year amounts to billions of tons of food that could have been donated to feed the hungry, stored as leftovers providing future meals, or composted.
+To give you a better idea of how widespread the problem of food waste is globally, here is a chart of worldwide food waste (top 10 countries for annual household food wasted per country and per capita).
+The food wasted globally each year amounts to billions of tons of food that could have been donated to feed the hungry, stored as leftovers providing future meals, or composted.